Abdulrahman-Adel/BC/README.md

 ## Different Approach

 I tried to resample the data using sklearn.utils to make the dataset balanced.
 I also tried a dimensionality reduction algorithm (PCA).
-This appoach didn't realy help the overall preformance but significantly incread the proformace of some Algorithms (logistic regression - SVC).
+This appoach didn't realy help the overall preformance but significantly increased the proformace of some Algorithms (logistic regression - SVC).

 ----